openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 - Copy-on-Write was chosen as backup strategy meaning that it won't perform any version specific procedures.
   - Even if such procedures would be executed, in case of MicroShift upgrade, new version must be be to read data of older version in order to perform storage migration.

+### Supporting downgrades

+Decision to not support downgrades is based on following:
+- Greatly increased effort of maintenance, testing, and more challenges to ensure quality with negligible gain
+- Beyond needing to maintain a list of blocked upgrades, a binary would need to store list of older versions for which it can produce (migrate to) compatible data,
+  - Initially 4.y+1 and 4.y.z+N upgrades are supported,
+    so question would be: to which version it should migrate in opposite direction?
+    That question would need to be answered be the administrator and would require very well documented procedure on how pick right versions
+- Process would be unsymmetrically more difficult than upgrade, consider:
+  - Version A supports `v2`
+  - Version B supports `v1` and `v2`
+  - Version C supports `v1`
+  - To downgrade from version A to C
+    - Shutdown ostree commit A, boot commit B
+    - Instruct MicroShift to just downgrade data from `v2` to `v1`, without running cluster (to not make migration too long)
+    - Persist metadata that version C will accept
+    - Shutdown ostree commit B, boot commit C
+    - MicroShift C would validate metadata to make sure it's compatible
+- Stemming from previous bullet - version metadata would need to go beyond simple MicroShift version of X.Y.Z to not only tracking versions of all resources, but perhaps versions of the embedded components as well.
+  It could be a case of internal implementation details that would support newer and older behavior in newer version, but result in bugs when going back to older version.

 ### Backup using tar, etcd snapshot, etc..